 - Provide safe and healthy spaces for youth

-- Are assets based, meaning programs build on the strengths of young people and do not focus on their deficits
+- Be assets-based, meaning, build on the strengths of young people and do not focus on their deficits

 - Foster the development of positive relationships and social skills